Red Bull Racing: 2010 season

 At the in Monza, Webber had a bad start and was 9th from 4th place on the grid after the first lap.
 Vettel had brake binding problems for a short period, around lap 20, and he too dropped back a place but was then back on the pace.
 Webber was held back by Nico Hülkenberg in the latter part of the race, until he passed, and finished 6th.
 Vettel stayed out on soft tyres until the penultimate lap, doing better lap times than Webber and overtaking Mark when he pitted, to finish fourth.

 At the in Yeongam, Vettel gave the team its 19th pole position, while Webber started second, making it a Red Bull front row.
 On lap 18, Webber spun and hit the wall, and hit the Mercedes of Nico Rosberg, causing both drivers to retire.
 Worse was to come for the team when Vettel's engine failed just 10 laps from the finish, while he was in the lead, and the German retired and handed his lead to Fernando Alonso in the Ferrari.
 Red Bull had suffered their first double retirement since the 2008 Australian Grand Prix and as a result, Webber lost his championship lead and Vettel's engine failure prevented him from leading the championship for the first time in 2010, but the team still led the Constructors' Championship.

-At the in São Paulo, Red Bull Racing became Constructors' Champion for the first time after Sebastian Vettel and Mark Webber finished 1–2 in the race, enough to finish ahead of McLaren and Ferrari.
+At the in São Paulo, Red Bull Racing became Constructors' Champion for the first time after Sebastian Vettel and Mark Webber finished 1–2 in the race.
 In doing so Red Bull became the first Austrian team to win the Formula One Constructors' Championship.
 Christian Horner stated that the main goal had been achieved and that now his remaining aim was to win the Drivers' Championship and put the icing on the cake of Red Bull's year.
 In some other teams, the drivers would have been told to change positions, to improve better placed Mark Webber's chances to win the drivers' title in the last race, but the team insisted that the faster driver should win the race, and kept being reluctant to give any orders of the kind "let your teammate pass" to their drivers.

 In the final race at Abu Dhabi, Sebastian Vettel won the race and the Formula One Drivers' Championship.
 Red Bull finished the year with a total of 9 Grand Prix victories with five going to Sebastian Vettel and four going to Mark Webber.
 Red Bull claimed a total of 15 pole positions with 10 going to Vettel and five going to Webber.
 The team scored six fastest laps three scored by Vettel and three scored by Webber.
 Horner also praised the sportsmanship of both drivers, stating that they conducted themselves in a well-ordered and mannered fashion.